SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 2. `cd client` (if you are not within the client directory, you will get an error message `npm ERR! missing script: dev`)
 3. `npm install`
 4. `npm run dev`
-5. Within MetaMask select the ganache-cli local blockchain network: [http://localhost:8545](http://localhost:8545)
+5. Within MetaMask select either the ganache-cli local blockchain network: [http://localhost:8545](http://localhost:8545) or truffle develop blockchain network [http://localhost:9545](http://localhost:9545)
-6. Create a new wallet using the menmonic displayed by genache-cli at startup (When developing it is actually a good idea to quite often restart ganache-cli and create a new MetaMask wallet as MetaMask notoriously caches stuff which may cause a lot of problems. [https://medium.com/coinmonks/what-we-learned-building-our-first-dapp-28b01f9fc244](https://medium.com/coinmonks/what-we-learned-building-our-first-dapp-28b01f9fc244))
+6. Create a new wallet using the menmonic displayed at startup (either ganache-cli or truffle develop) (When developing it is actually a good idea to quite often restart ganache-cli and create a new MetaMask wallet as MetaMask notoriously caches stuff which may cause a lot of problems. [https://medium.com/coinmonks/what-we-learned-building-our-first-dapp-28b01f9fc244](https://medium.com/coinmonks/what-we-learned-building-our-first-dapp-28b01f9fc244))
 7. Access with your browser [http://localhost:3000](http://localhost:3000)